invertedv/mortgage_imports/README.md

   - *final* Fannie loan-level dataset annotated with HPI, rates and unemployment.

     The 3-digit Zip FHFA HPI is used

+- **aux** database
+  - *fctimes* Fannie Mae foreclosure timelines.
+These are available [here](https://singlefamily.fanniemae.com/media/6726/display)

   Note: the fields and descriptions of this database are in the GitHub repo [here](https://github.com/invertedv/mortgage_imports/blob/main/fannie_final_fields.ods)